2020 Beirut explosion: Damage

 The explosion overturned cars and stripped steel-framed buildings of their cladding.
 Within the port area, the explosion destroyed a section of shoreline and left a blast crater roughly 124 m in diameter and 43 m in depth.
 Homes as far as 10 km away were damaged by the blast, and up to 300,000 people were left homeless by the explosion.
 The grain elevator was largely destroyed, exacerbating food shortages caused by the COVID-19 pandemic and the financial crisis.
 About 15,000 t of grain were lost, leaving the country with less than a month's worth of grain in reserve.
-However, part of the elevator's sturdy structure survived, shielding a large area of western Beirut from greater destruction.
+Part of the elevator's sturdy structure survived, which at the time was credited with shielding a large area of western Beirut from greater destruction.
+Later research published in Springer Nature suggested that the shielding effect of the silos diminishes with distance, with the blast wave intensity largely restored at 450 m.
+The researchers concluded that the silos’ shadowing effect was limited to nearby port structures and part of the Lebanese navy base, which still incurred severe damage.
+The researchers attributed the lesser impact on western Beirut to its greater distance from the explosion rather than the silos’ protective influence.

 The damage from the blast affected over half of Beirut, with the likely cost above US$15 billion and insured losses at around US$3 billion.
 Approximately ninety percent of the city's hotels were damaged and three hospitals completely destroyed, while two more suffered damage.
 Dozens of injured people brought to nearby hospitals could not be admitted because of the damage to the hospitals.
 Windows and other installations of glass across the city were shattered.